Remigius2011/rancher-workshop/03-stateful-workloads.md

 deploy a postgresql database
 ----------------------------

-***warning:*** newer versions of the helm chart, namely 2.x and upwards, are completely different and have other parameters. the description given here only works for 1.0.0 and 0.x.x.
+***warning:*** newer versions of the helm chart, namely 1.x and upwards, are completely different and have other parameters. the description given here only works for 0.x.x.
 See also [this github issue](https://github.com/helm/charts/pull/8004)

 on the project level, click on the toolbar button `Catalog Apps`, then on `Launch` to see a list of available catalog apps. if you have already enabled `Helm Stable` (*pun warning:* a stable of helm apps...), there should be plenty